 1607 – The London Company reestablishes the Colony of Virginia at Jamestown.

-The Plymouth Company established Popham Colony in what is now Maine, but the effort collapses within a year.
+The Plymouth Company establishes Popham Colony in what is now Maine, but the effort collapses within a year.

 1610 – Nueva España establishes Sante Fe as the capital of Nuevo Mexico.